Exlo84/ether1-arm-scripts/install-arm6.md

 	chmod +x install-arm6.sh
 	./install-arm6.sh

-*You will be asked to input the password for ether1node before the third command runs*
+*You will be asked to input the password for root before the third command runs*

 Now the node script is running on the Server!
 In order to double check that the node is running you can use one of these commands